JLF FIRM ARTICLES AND NEWS

 In the face of the pandemic, many healthcare providers and hospitals have decided to cancel or postpone elective and non-essential procedures and appointments.
 As a personal injury victim, actively participating in and keeping up with your medical treatment is an essential part of getting the compensation you deserve.
 Insurance companies often use gaps in treatment or missed appointments as evidence that victims’ injuries are not as serious as they claim that they are.
 Of course, if your doctor’s office is closed or certain treatments are deemed non-essential, that should not be used against you in your personal injury case.
 To the extent that you can, continue following your doctor’s orders, taking your medications, and doing any physical therapy that has been prescribed.

 To determine how best to protect your claim, you should discuss your treatment options with your doctor.

 Contact an Attorney with Any Questions or Concerns

-COVID-19 is causing significant uncertainty in many areas of life, and the lawyers of the JLF Firm are here to help navigate this challenging time.
+COVID-19 is causing significant uncertainty in many areas of life, and our Downey personal injury attorneys are here to help navigate this challenging time.
 We have various options that can allow us to work with you from the comfort of your own home, and we are committed to helping injured victims obtain the compensation to which they are entitled as quickly and efficiently as possible.